 Break-Even point (dollar) = Fixed Cost /Contribution %

-All of the formulas above will provide the same result as they find the specific point where contribution margin equal to fixed cost, and the profit/net income is zero.
+All of the formulas above will provide the same result as they find the specific point where the contribution margin is equal to fixed cost, and the profit/net income is zero.

 Company ABC manufactures premium pens and supplies them to the retail shops in the US.